karenpayneoregon/spectre-console-helpers/SelectiveUpdatesApp/readme.md

 ```

 > **Note**
-> Run executing the code, review the logging in Visual Studio Output window.
+> After executing the code, review the logging in Visual Studio Output window to see the UPDATE statement.